 Sarah co-founded the award-winning theatre company 'Tucked In', which continues to make original work that encourages learning, creativity and emotional development amongst the young and old alike.
 The company regularly tours nationally and has created work in collaboration with Greenpeace, The Lyric Hammersmith, Oxford Playhouse and Bath Theatre Royal.

 When not acting Sarah works regularly as an on-set acting coach for major film studios, including Fox Searchlight, Universal and Disney.
-Her coaching credits include the recent releases Goodbye Christopher Robin and The Nutcracker and the Four Realms, as well as the upcoming feature films Tolkein, The Voyage of Dr Dolittle and Come Away.
+Her coaching credits include the recent releases Goodbye Christopher Robin and The Nutcracker and the Four Realms, as well as feature films such as Tolkein, The Voyage of Dr Dolittle and Come Away.

 For Dramatic Resources Sarah-Jayne has delivered work with Sadlers Wells and on a global leadership programme for Adecco among others.